tixton/api-docs/README.md

 ## Structure

 Every response is contained within an envelope.
-The envelope has a predictable set of objects with which you can expect to interact:
+The envelope has set of objects with which you can expect to interact:

 ```html